isomerpages/sportsg-sportcares/_persons-with-disabilities/1-disability-sports-master-plan.md

 We are constantly working to increase accessibility in our sports centres and to provide more opportunities for persons with disabilities to live better through sport.

 #### Join Our Mailing List
-We are currently working directly with social service organisations, SPED schools, employment centres, support groups, and other disability organisations to introduce sports activities to the community.
-To find out about upcoming programmes, please email <inclusivesport@sport.gov.sg>, or join our mailing list [here](http://www.bit.ly/inclusivesportsg).
+To find out about upcoming programmes, events, and new inclusive facilities, please email <inclusivesport@sport.gov.sg>, or join our mailing list [here](http://go.gov.sg/dsmp-mailinglist).